 But, rounding error or not, a lot of Americans, millions of them, likely including Mr Trump him self, believe that free(er) trade hurts them, the American working class.
 President elect Trump may just want to sweep NAFTA up in a wholesale assault on what many, many Americans see as unfair trade.

 First: defend Canada-US free trade on the basis that it is, generally, fair and beneficial to both parties.

 Second: work on other trade deals ~ nail down the CETA, do whatever it takes to salvage the TPP, negotiate new free(er) trade deals, as matters of the absolutely highest priority, with the UK, China, India and others, including the Philippines.

-Third: do what it takes to get on and stay on the “right” side of the USA ~ scrap the carbon tax, tone down the green agenda, tighten immigration control, starting with visas for Mexicans, stop funding anti-American UN agencies like the UNRWA, increase defence spending, as the list could go on and on and on.
+Third: do what it takes to get on and stay on the “right” side of the USA ~ scrap the carbon tax, tone down the green agenda, tighten immigration control, starting with visas for Mexicans, stop funding anti-American UN agencies like the UNRWA, increase defence spending, and the list could go on and on and on.